cambridge-ceu/GitHub-matters/docs/NOTES.md

 chmod u+rx,go-w v4
 ```

+Equally, there might be problem to remove your own file, e.g., `rm: cannot remove 'urls.txt': Permission denied`, which can be resolved with resetting parent directory, i.e., `chmod -R 777 v4`.

 In case there is confusion between cambridge-ceu repositories and your own, try these for the permission issues
 ```bash
 ssh -vT git@github.com